What is CatalystCon?

 The hotel has high-speed wireless Internet available throughout the hotel.
 There will be a special access code for CatalystCon attendees to receive free wifi in the meeting space.
 This access code will be made available upon registration at the conference.
-Wifi is always free in the hotel lobby and available in the guest rooms.
+Wifi is free in the hotel lobby and included in the guest room group rate.

 Have a question not addressed in the FAQ?

 Contact us.
 Fill out the contact form below.